 DATAMATH CALCULATOR MUSEUM

 In the midst of the Calculator War end of the Seventies, manufacturing costs of electronic calculators were under extreme pressure and the calculator chip was one of the main cost drivers.
-The manufacturing costs of a semiconductor die are calculated with:
+The manufacturing costs of an Integrated Circuit (IC) are calculated with:

 • IC cost = (Die cost + Testing cost + Packaging cost) / Final test yield

 With the die cost roughly proportional to the die area, testing and packaging costs roughly proportional to the pin count, and the final test yield mostly inverse proportional to the die area, goals are well defined: Keep the die size as small as possible while adding new features like timekeeping capabilities or a larger display latch to accommodate LC-Displays with up to 12 digits.
 With both ROM and RAM size the main contributors to the die area, Texas Instruments decided to reduce the RAM size of twelve 16-digit Registers of the TP0320 to only eight 16-digit Registers and added in lieu of it a 4-bit I/O bus for processor-to-processor communication similar to the failed TP0485 to create Master-Slave architectures using two TP0455 chips and effectively doubling ROM and RAM capacity.
 The first two products based on the TP0455 made perfectly use of the changes from its predecessor TP0320:

 • TP0455/CD4501: TI-1745 DataCard Time - adding Time, Alarm Time, Stopwatch and a Timer to the TI-1760 DataCard calculator.

 • TP0455/CD4505 and CD4506: TI-55-II – adding 12-digit LC-Display, statistical functions, conversions and even simple integration